Rio Shore: Series 2 (2022)

 On February 15, 2022, Paramount+ unveiled its new lineup of unscripted series and renewals for MTV Entertainment Studios, including renewing the show's second season.
 The second season of the show was filmed in January and February 2022.
 The first sneak peek of the season was released on April 28, 2022. and premiered on June 9, 2022.
 Four new cast members were announced on May 10, including Aoxi, Cayo Rodrigues, Maryane Valim and William Guimarães.
 Cristal Félix, Guilherme Evaristo, Juliana Casaes, Kevin Jolsan returned to the show later.
 Patrick was kicked out of the season during the third episode after he physically assaulted another cast member.

 Series 3 (2023)

 The third season premiered on June 15, 2023.
 It was filmed in February 2023 in Rio de Janeiro.
 Half of the cast from the second season did not return to the show.
 It introduces for the first time six new cast members, Beatriz Valença, Helena Steigne, Leonardo Carvalho, Matheus Miranda y Thiago Hippólito.

+Series 4 (2026)

+The fourth season premiered on August 6, 2026.
+It was filmed in September and October 2023 in Florianópolis, Santa Catarina.
+It features the return of original cast member Patrick Sales and introduces new cast members Day Dakar and Gabriel Ralin.